- Reset this PC option is perfect if you encounter serious problems without performing a clean install or if you want to sell a used computer.

 - If prompted for permissions, click Yes

-You can also use a dedicated tool to clean your Registry, such as CCleaner.
+You can also use dedicated registry cleaner software to clean your Registry, such as CCleaner.
 Don’t forget to first backup your registry in case anything goes wrong.

 - Click The tool will start downloading and installing Windows 10.

 - Follow instructions on setting up Windows 10 on your computer.